aldosimon/GitGudSecurity/docs/aws-protect.md

 Assuming root would look like this
 `aws sts assume-root --target-principal=123456789 --task-policy-arn arn=arn:aws:iam::aws/root-task/S3UnlockBucketPolicy`

-CloudTrail would show `AssumeRoot` event type see here for example [[Hands-On Security Tips For Centralize Root Access In AWS(AssumeRoot)#CloudTrail Logging How (Assume)Root Actions Look Now]]
+CloudTrail would show `AssumeRoot` event type see here for example [](01-source/Hands-On%20Security%20Tips%20For%20Centralize%20Root%20Access%20In%20AWS(AssumeRoot).md#CloudTrail%20Logging%20How%20(Assume)Root%20Actions%20Look%20Now)

 #### related API with centralized root management
-These are related API with centralized root management that might be of interest when you design detection/ protect [[Hands-On Security Tips For Centralize Root Access In AWS(AssumeRoot)]]
+These are related API with centralized root management that might be of interest when you design detection/ protect [Hands-On Security Tips For Centralize Root Access In AWS(AssumeRoot)](01-source/Hands-On%20Security%20Tips%20For%20Centralize%20Root%20Access%20In%20AWS(AssumeRoot).md)
 - check if feature is enabled. `ListOrganizationsFeatures`
 - Identify Accounts with Root Access.
 No simple API, but use these steps:
 	- assume root with `IAMAuditRootUserCredentials `